 But it is also quite big and the highlights are a bit scattered – at least compared to some other European cities, like Prague.

-That’s why I listed all those sweet and beautiful photography locations you should visit in Budapest.
+That’s why I listed all those beautiful photography locations you should visit in Budapest.
 I ordered them by importance, so if you have only a few hours, I suggest you start with the first ones.

 1. From Buda Castle

 The Buda Castle hill offers plenty of viewpoints on the whole Danube with the bridges.
 One of my favourite spots are located in front of the Royal Palace, looking over the Chain Bridge and Parliament.

 This is an excellent spot to play with long exposures at night, so that you’ll have circular lighttrails in the foreground:

 You can get up to Buda Castle on many paths.
 One I recommend starts at Clark Adam Square, right next to the Funicular’s starting point.
 On this picture, it’s at the bottom right:

 Although it is tempting to go with the Funicular, but it gets up too fast.
 Sure, it’s much easier 🙂 I recommend to walk.